 Childcare facilities are provided for health care workers in several countries where schools are closed

-Childcare facilities and schools have remained open to provide childcare for health workers where these institutions have been otherwise closed in several countries (Austria, Belgium, Denmark, France, Germany, the Netherlands, Norway, Portugal and the United Kingdom) and Vilnius Municipality, Lithuania.
+Childcare facilities and schools have remained open to provide childcare for health workers where these institutions have been otherwise closed in several countries (Austria, Belgium, Denmark, France, Germany, Malta, the Netherlands, Norway, Portugal and the United Kingdom) and Vilnius Municipality, Lithuania.
 In Ireland, health workers who cannot find childcare are to be allowed to stay home to mind their children and be paid.
 Romania meanwhile is paying allowances for childcare during the crisis for health workers where another parent cannot take paid leave.

 In the absence of a national childcare scheme for health care workers in Israel, some hospitals and universities have organised childcare (ages 3+) for their workers.